 When you place an order from us, our highest priority is sending you the freshest coffee possible.
-If you place an order Monday through Thursday, we will ship your order the following day; Orders placed on Friday will ship out the following Monday.
+If you place an order Monday through Wednesday, we will ship your order the following day; Orders placed on Thursday or Friday will ship out the following Monday.
 This is to ensure the coffee we are sending you is as fresh as possible.

 How to store coffee:

 There is great debate on whether to store coffee in the freezer, pantry, etc. Our recommendations are to store your coffee in a dry, cool, dark, and airtight place.
 Exposure to oxygen degrades coffee quicker and storing it outside of your freezer will ensure any neighboring ingredients don’t impose their flavor on your coffee.

 Coffee doesn’t expire, but we recommend buying coffee as often as you buy your milk, bread, and eggs (so about every two weeks or so).
 Stocking up on large amounts of whole bean coffee will lead to coffee being used further away from its roast date.
 The sooner you brew coffee from when it was roasted, the fresher it is and the better it will taste.